 This post may contain affiliate links for which I earn a commission.
-Read my disclosure page here.
+Read myย disclosure page here.

 Happy Friday, friends!
-It’s time for another breakfast recipe! 🙂 While these Paleo lemon blueberry muffins are great for breakfast, they are also perfect for an afternoon snack or a treat with your afternoon coffee/tea.
+It’s time for another breakfast recipe! ๐Ÿ™‚ While these Paleo lemon blueberry muffins are great for breakfast, they are also perfect for an afternoon snack or a treat with your afternoon coffee/tea.

-Healthy treat in the morning?
-Yes, please!
+A delightful morning treat?
+Absolutely!
 You can make a whole batch of these and grab one (or two and three.. :)) in the mornings when you are in a hurry.
 These paleo lemon blueberry muffins are not overly sweet which is great because I usually crave more savory foods than sweets in the mornings.

 I loved how easy it was to make them.
 I made these last night, it literally took me 5 minutes to combine all ingredients and then in 25 minutes breakfast was ready.